naveen-bitrise/bitrise-mcp/README.md

 }
 ```

-You can limit the number of available tools if you wish.
-For example:
+You can limit the number of tools exposed to the MCP client.
+This is useful if you want to optimize token usage or your MCP client has a limit on the number of tools.

+Tools are grouped by their "API group", and you can pass the groups you want to expose as tools.
+Possible values: `apps, builds, workspaces, webhooks, build-artifacts, group-roles, cache-items, pipelines, account, read-only`.

+Example configuration:
 ```json
 {
   "mcpServers": {